manoverboard/AndrewBoardman/about.md

   title="">Augeries of Innocence</a> (c.
 1803)</p></blockquote><p>What exists beyond
   our mere shadows?
 How can we grasp our place in the continuum of history's unfolding triumphs and abominable tragedies?
-What does it mean to design and present new problems and answers?
-How can we be better stewards of our planet as designers and make our work more meaningful for the people and crises to come?</p><p>These are some of the questions that challenge me and cut across my work and research.
+What does it mean to design and present new problems and new answers?
+How can we be better stewards of our planet as designers and make our work more meaningful for the people and crises to come?
+How can we better educate design students who will bring about and activate these transitions?</p><p>These are some of the questions that challenge me and cut across my work and research.
   I call this site "A—B" because it's what I know.
 (I am leaving "C—Z" to others.)
-This website houses some of my work and meditations on design and its correspondence with history, environment, consciousness and theory.</p><p>I am a designer who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a> whose mission is to help organizations drive social change through design.
+  This website houses some of my work and meditations on design and its correspondence with history, environment, consciousness and theory.</p><p>I am a designer who runs a studio in Canada called <a href="https://manoverboard.com" title="">Manoverboard</a>
+  whose mission is to help organizations drive social change through design.
 Manoverboard is a Certified B Corporation and serves clients throughout the world.
 The whole shebang began in 2002 out of my Brooklyn apartment.</p><p>In addition to managing the studio, I design, draw and write.
 I am slowly working on a book on design consciousness.
   I teach design at the University of Manitoba and recently taught at Red River College in Winnipeg.</p><p>What else?
-I cut my design teeth creating Barneys New York’s first e-commerce site.
+I cut my design teeth creating a website for (now shuttered) Barneys New York.
 I hold a B.A. from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
 I worked at The Rockefeller Foundation for a while.</p><p>It took about 13.8 billion years for me to get to this sentence.
-In this next sentence, you might <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
+After this next sentence, you might want to <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.
+Looking forward.</p>
 meta-description: This is the About page about Andrew Boardman.
 I design, draw, write and teach.
 Plus I read books.
 Mostly on graphic design, theory, history, consciousness.
 menu: